pl-share/MPSN/README.md

 - Download the restaurant dataset from the following [link](https://drive.google.com/drive/folders/1NBfgT20ePGDk2iW5aF_T61-yIvwEKvfd).
 Unzip it and store the dataset in the `data/ `folder, You can also change the data set loading path by modifying src/config.py.

-- RGBdata-flow.zip : The original and light flow images
+- RGBdata-flow.zip : The original and optical flow images

-- RGBdata_diff.zip : The original and frame difference images
+- RGBdata_diff.zip : The original and frame-difference images